-In the course of the LOD2 activities, the Institute Mihajlo Pupin used the LOD2 Statistical Workbench to publish statistical data from the Statistical Office of the Republic of Serbia in Linked Data format via the Serbian CKAN6.
+In the course of the LOD2 activities, the Institute Mihajlo Pupin (IMP) used the LOD2 Statistical Workbench to publish statistical data from the Statistical Office of the Republic of Serbia (SORS) in Linked Data format via the Serbian CKAN9.
 The Serbian CKAN is a metadata repository to be used by Serbian national institutions for dissemination purposes.
-The Statistical Office of the Republic of Serbia is in the process of adopting the LOD2 Statistical Workbench for automatic publishing data of data (in the existing and new packages7) to the Serbian CKAN.
+The Statistical Office of the Republic of Serbia is in the process of adopting the LOD2 Statistical Workbench for automatic publishing data of data (in the existing and new packages10) to the Serbian CKAN.
+Herein, we would like to establish a relation between the activities carried out in the SORS project and the Best Practices for Publishing Linked Data document.